I have this weird fetish where I…don’t watch the news.

 He learned palmistry as a young man as a way to break the ice at social gatherings.
 At one of these social gatherings, he told the same person two opposite readings during the same party.
 Both times, the recipient confirmed the reading.

 At the beginning of a party, Cialdini bent the recipient’s thumb back and declared him stubborn due to its curvature and stiffness.
 At the end of the party, the recipient wanted to know more.
 Cialdini bent his thumb forward and declared the recipient to have a rather flexible personality due to the flexibility and curvature of the thumb.

 The recipient was amazed.
 Admittedly, some details are missing from this paraphrase, but the point is that we tend to believe what we read, see, and hear.

 In fact, most of you reading this are going to agree with me.
-At least, you will think it makes sense and may even think to a time when the news misled you.
+At least, you will think it makes sense and may even think of a time when the news misled you.
 The point of the article isn’t to get you to stop watching the news.
 Rather, its to make you more critical.